New Jersey Elder Law Attorneys

 - Commitment: If the elderly person becomes too disabled to remain in the home, it may become necessary to move them to a long-term care facility where they will receive the care they require.

 - Conservatorship: A conservator is responsible for protecting the elder’s finances.
-If the elder, or those trusted with his or her financial affairs, fails to protect those assets or depletes the funds, the conservatorship will protect those assets.
+If the elder, or those trusted with their financial affairs, fails to protect those assets or depletes the funds, the conservatorship will protect those assets.

 - Retirement planning: By today’s standards, age 60 is no longer considered elderly.
 Although that means that the older generation is living longer, it makes retirement planning that much more important and the key to enjoying the golden years with as much financial security as possible.